OVAL-Community/OVAL/guidelines/oval-schema-documentation/oval-system-characteristics-schema.rst

 == SystemDataType ==
 ---------------------------------------------------------
-The SystemDataType complex type is a container for one or more item elements.
+The SystemDataType complex type is a container for zero or more item elements.
 Each item defines a specific piece of data on the system.

 Child Elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^